Refer to the guide Setting up and getting started.

 Given below is an example usage scenario for setting priorities for buyers in the address book's buyer list.

-2nd person in the buyer list to high
+2nd person in the buyer list to high.
+The bprio command calls LogicManager, which gets AddressBookParser

 update the address book's buyer list with the newly assigned buyer priority, which is reflected on the UI too.